lauriap/OnlineRecipes/documentation/user_stories.md

 ### Adding recipes to the database

 As a User, I am able to add my own recipes to the database.
-Adding recipes includes being able to add ingredients, ingredient amounts, time required and meal type (starter, main course, dessert) related to the recipe.
+Adding recipes includes being able to add ingredients, ingredient amounts, time required and meal type (starter, main course, dessert) related $

 ### Listing recipes